Mark-Bosco/Clear-Meals/README.md

 ### Search:
 - Search suggestions
-- Food nutrional view
+- Added food list on search screen
-- Implement lcal storage to add a selected food to a meal and update the daily log
+- Implement local storage to add a selected food to a meal and update the daily log
-- No results screen
+- Screen for no results
+- Make generic food load first?

 ### Home:
 - Load the daily log to display it on the home screen